holochain/docs-pages/src/pages/get-started/upgrade-holochain.md

 npm install --save-dev @holochain/hc-spin@^0.200.0
 ```

 Then you will need to update the `scripts` section of your project's root `package.json`.
-These are often customised so we can't give you a simple command to make this change.
+These are often customized so we can't give you a simple command to make this change.
 If you scaffolded a new project you would get a scripts section that looks like this, at the time of writing

 ```json
 {